Pleasant Camp, British Columbia

 Pleasant Camp is a government facility in the remote Atlin District of northwestern British Columbia, Canada at an elevation of 274.3 m.
 It is the western-most community in British Columbia (see Extreme communities of Canada).
 The sole structures are the Port of Entry, staff housing, and maintenance buildings.
-This location offers no public amenities or services.
+This location offers no public amenities or services including no public toilets.

 The CBSA Port of Entry conducts Customs, Immigration, and Commercial Processing.
 The border is open from 8am to midnight, 7 days a week, and is open 365 days a year including on holidays.

 Travel

 The Canada Border Services Agency port of Pleasant Camp is on the Haines Highway/Yukon #3 Highway and is a border crossing between the US and Canada.
 Visitors must travel 165 km (2 hours drive) along the Haines Highway through the Kluane National Park and Reserve from Haines Junction, Yukon.
 Pleasant camp is approximately 320 km (4 hours drive) from Whitehorse, Yukon, the nearest major airport and commercial center.

 The port of entry to the U.S., about 300 yd to the south of Pleasant Camp, is the Dalton Cache–Pleasant Camp Border Crossing.